thewchan/uxf/README.md

 What if we wanted to add some extra configuration data to the database?

-One solution would be to make the first item in the `list` a `map`, with the remainder ``Table``s as now.
+One solution would be to make the first item in the `list` a `map`, with the remainder ``table``s as now.
 Another solution would be to use a `map` for the container, something like:

     uxf 1.0 MyApp Data